Street17/IRIS-data-set-/README.md

 # IRIS-data-set-
-In this project, I applied classification technique in R on IRIS_dataset.
-I have made a comparison between C5.0 and rpart classification algorithms as per accuracy.
+In this project, I applied knn classification technique in R on IRIS_dataset.

-I have added data and codes you need to reproduce my results.
-Thanks.
+The aim of this project is to train the model in such a way that it correctly identifies future Iris flower it encountered with.